• People

 • Application of the developed methods to manufacturing visual inspection and medical imaging interpretation.

-• Development of advanced methods for semantic image understanding aimed at detecting complex anomalies (WP1).
+• Development of advanced methods for semantic image understanding aimed at detecting complex anomalies, including SALAD, the current flagship ICCV 2025 result of the project (WP1).

-• Creation of multimodal image understanding approaches integrating vision and language for zero-shot anomaly detection (WP2).
+• Creation of multimodal image understanding approaches integrating vision and language for zero-shot anomaly detection, including AnomalyVFM as an emerging high-visibility line and supporting workshop/conference-style outputs such as the paper Detekcija logičnih anomalij z uporabo velikih jezikovnih modelov (WP2).

 • Development of methods for generating multimodal explanations combining visual and textual descriptions of anomalies (WP3).